 The Company believes that its human resources processes help ensure the right people are placed in roles that optimize both individual development and business performance, with the intent of developing high-potential talent to prepare them for broader and more complex roles within the organization.
 This focus on developing internal capabilities helps to retain talent and provides more options for succession.
 The Company also supplements the practice of promoting from within by hiring externally to benefit from diverse experiences, fresh perspectives and to further promote diversity in the workplace.
-Through the New Flyer Institute, the name given to the Company's education and training function, the Company provides formal leadership development and training.
+Through the NFI Learning Institute, the name given to the Company's education and training function, the Company provides formal leadership development and training.

 The Governance Committee plays a key role in its oversight of talent management and succession planning.
-Twice a year, the Committee reviews with management the talent and succession planning activities for the leadership team, including the executive team, and discusses the processes and practices for leadership development, the depth and diversity of succession for leadership roles across the Company and the talent and succession activities and progress made over the prior period and the planning for the next six months.
+Twice a year, the Governance Committee reviews with management the talent and succession planning activities for the leadership team, including the executive team, and discusses the processes and practices for leadership development, the depth and diversity of succession for leadership roles across the Company and the talent and succession activities and progress made over the prior period and the planning for the next six months.

-In conjunction with the review of the Company's talent and succession planning activities, the Governance Committee and the Board also review and discuss the CEO and executive leadership team succession.
+In conjunction with the review of the Company's talent and succession planning activities, the Governance Committee and the Board also reviews and discusses the CEO and executive leadership team succession.
 This includes a discussion of contingency and long-term succession plans for the CEO and members of the executive team, in addition to addressing any specific gaps in the succession plan.
 The CEO discusses the strengths and areas for development of key succession candidates, progress of development over the period and future development plans.
 The Board also reviews and discusses potential succession scenarios and assesses the potential successors.
+The transition plans developed for Mr. Asham's retirement as Chief Financial Officer in March 2020 and Mr. Robertson's transition in September 2020 exemplify these succession and talent management efforts.